Óbidos, Portugal: Tourism

 The area of the town of Óbidos is located on a hilltop, encircled by a fortified wall. Óbidos remains a well-preserved example of medieval architecture; its streets, squares, walls and its castle are popular tourist destinations.
 The castle now houses a pousada.
-The municipality is also home to the famous Praia D'el Rey golf complex, one of the top golf resorts in Europe, and Royal Óbidos - Spa & Golf Resort.
+The municipality is also home to the famous Praia d'El Rey golf complex, one of the top golf resorts in Europe.

-Óbidos Medieval Market

 Each July Óbidos castle hosts a traditional 'Medieval Market'.
 For two weeks the castle and the surrounding town recreate the spirit of medieval Europe.

-Flowing banners and heraldic flags set the mood together with hundreds of entertainers and stall holders dressed as merchants, jugglers, jesters, wandering minstrels, soldiers and more.
-Visitors can shop at the traditional handcrafts fair or watch medieval shows, horse displays and a costumed parade that winds its way through the streets.
-There are also displays of jousting knights and armed combat.

-Spit roasted hog, hearty soups, rabbit, lamb, cod, quail, sausages and other grilled meats are just some of the many medieval style meals on offer from dozens of "taverns" and stalls spread throughout the market.
-Drinking from pewter tankards and eating from wooden trencher all adds to the experience.